jostrm/azure-enterprise-scale-ml/README.md

 - A: With that said.
 ESML has a <ins>*ML first*</ins> approach, the most <ins>accelerators</ins> are ML-specific.

 **Q: How was this accelerator born, and what is it based on?
 It this for me?**
- - A:Working with multiple enterprise customers (aviation, manufacturing, energy and retail industry), we noticed common `non-industry-specific` challenges, to scale across projects, that ESML solves.
+ - A:Working with multiple enterprise customers (aviation, manufacturing, space, energy and retail industry), we noticed common `non-industry-specific` challenges, to scale across projects, that ESML solves - an organizational scalability.

-    * [X] ESML `extends` Azure Machine Learning via accelerators, organizational agnostic.
+    * [X] ESML `extends` Azure Machine Learning via accelerators, organizational agnostic - since the `project/teams` concept in ESML.
     * [X] It extends at specific purposes: `data refinement/datalake/machine learning` to build faster.
-    * [X] Also adds `enterprise grade solution design & scalability` (dev,test, prod) - across subscriptions.
+    * [X] Also adds `enterprise grade solution design & scalability` (dev,test, prod environments) - across subscriptions.

-Note: You can use this for any `enterprise grade` solution in need of multi-subscription solutions, with an `enterprise datalake` need.
+Note: You can use this for any `enterprise grade` solution in need of single or multi-subscription solutions, with an `enterprise datalake` need, `DEV only` need, or `DEV->TEST->PROD` need.
 - ESML was born out of these needs.
 Based on both Microsoft `best practices` and customer `proven practices`
 - ESML accelerates common things a ML-solution from A-Z needs, and focus on `reusage of code and refined data` across projects, at an enterprise.
 To be more efficient.
 Contains both "must-have" to "nice-to-have" capabilities.
 - Disclaimer:Although this have accelerated others, there is no guarantee it will accelerate your situtation.
 Read the MIT LICENCE file & Happy coding.

+**Q6 ESML AI Factory: Can I just use the Azure ML SDK directly?
+Instead of the ESML SDK?**
+- Yes, You can bypass ESML SDK 100%  (the 4th ingredience) and only take advantage of the 3 other ingredients: part: 1,2,3
+    - part 1) `Azure services glued together securely` (ARM / Provisioing / Networking / Infra)
+    - part 2) `Azure Devops template, for MLOps` (BUILD and RELEASE pipelines / Networking / Security & Glue)
+    - part 3) `The enterprise datalake design` (ADLS Gen2 storage account, with a folder structure)

+- That said, to get the `accelerator power` - use the `EMSL SDK`.
+See benefits listed below ( and look at this full README feature list for all benefits)
+    - `4 out of the 7 steps/pipelines of a ML application`: There is `always at least 6 steps you need to create`, step 7 is optional.
+    - ESML gives you 4 of these automatically.
+Not the asterix (*) ones, but the `gold ones` (3,4,5a,7)
+        - *1) Ingest from source
+            - Azure Data Factory: This is too specific for EMSL.
+A COPY Activity from your source (DW/Database) to the IN-folder in ADLS Gen2, Datalake)
+        - *2) FeatureEngineering "Bronze2Gold"
+            - Azure ML Pipeline: Too specific for ESML.
+You need yo create your own Azure ML Pipleine)
+        - `3) TrainModel` (AutoML pipeline - you can also create your own manual Training Azure ML Pipeline)
+            - Inclusing TEST_SET scoring...which is not included in Azure ML Studio funcionality.
+        - `4) CompareScoringDrift & DataDrift` - Should be promote & Deploy the newly trained model?
+Needed to refit model to real world changes.
+        - `5a) Deploy AKS Scoring endpoint - Online/Batch (Only up to 5min REST call for BATCH)`
+        - *5b) Deploy Scoring endpoint - Batch
+            - Azure ML Pipeline: You need to create an AML batch pipline if `5a`  ONLINE/BATCH does not work..limited to 5min BATCHes...you can always to `5min looping`)
+        - *6) `ConsumeScoring` & WriteBack (Azure Data Factory: This is too specific for EMSL.
+            - But ESML has already written the data to the Datalake, you you jsut need a simple COPY ACTIVITY from ADLS Gen2, to your `Target/DW/Database`)
+            - Hence, the `ConsumeScoring` ESML also provide - where you can `filter` scored data, on `datetime`, or `caller_id`, etc
+        - `7)ShareBackPipeline` (Write back refined project SILVER data, to MASTER datalake, for others to use
+            - ¤¤= This STEP/Pipeline, is of course NOT important if you don't need refined data, reused in your organization.

 # WHAT is ESML?
 `ESML` is an `accelerator` , 1 part is this `ESML SDK`- accelerator code and a auto-datalake to `code ML faster`, abstract away `Azure ML Studio` (datasets/versioning/experiments) - automated creation of artifacts.